idannos/shiras-project/README.md

 **sending image to server from website**

-- you can edit the data that going back to the client (in your case, returning the output of your algorithm).
+- you can edit the data thats going back to the client (in your case, returning the output of your algorithm).

 - you can lower the image quality for sending bigger images (from the user before sending).